St Elizabeth's Class 2025 - 2026

 Computing

 Computing sessions will be delivered using Purple Mash.
-This half term we are focusing on Coding.
+This half term we are focusing on Online Safety.

 Purple Mash | Computing, Maths, English and more - 2simple.com